 Claim Provisions.
-Explains the rules for filing claims.
+Explains the rules for filing claims and the claim appeal process.

 Coordination of Benefits.
 Shows the Plan payment order when a person is covered under more than one plan.

 Third Party Recovery Provision.
 Explains the Plan's rights to recover payment of charges when a Covered Person has a claim against another person because of injuries sustained.